 Begin by burning in a block of solid semi-uniform color, but let the color fade a bit at the end.

-If you need the area to be longer, then burn longer strokes.
+The down side of this method is that if you need the area to be longer, then burn strokes need to be longer.

 Example 2